 Welcome to Tending the Returning Light, the second half of our Solstice-hinged ritual and retreat-in-everyday life.
 To join in the ritual, you may want to find a Solstice Seed of the New (don’t worry selecting this Seed any time after the Solstice).
+We are at the end of this second week of the retreat.
 You can join the ritual in progress this week or catch up on last week’s theme of What Can Be Born from Our Broken Parts.
-Next Monday you can look for a post on the theme of Emergence.

 The Solstice Seed of the New bursts the constraints of its casing.
 The potential of the elemental seed breaks apart, leaves the protective cocoon in response to the promise of growing light.
 In the natural world here in the Northern Hemisphere, the twilight lingers a bit longer and glimpsing even this small increase lifts our spirits when we pause to note this subtle change.
 Demetra George in Mysteries of the Dark Moon calls this period Light Ascending when “the symbolic seed establishes its root and stem structure.”

 The work of the seed to establish itself is two-fold and divergent.
 The seed – and our vision of it grown and mature – must reach toward the heights and our soul’s greater aspirations, but to do that the seed must be rooted in a soil that gives it support from which to grow.
 The Visionary (Major Arcana IX) of Ellen Lorenzi-Prince’s newest deck, The Minoan Tarot, expresses this balance beautifully in words and image:

 The Visionary watches for souls.
 She sees where they live and where they go.
 She can send her sight to travel with them.
 Souls have a brightness that draws her to them.
 She seeks to discover their origins and destinations, their meaning and purpose, in this world and beyond.
 The Visionary does not lose herself, but remains grounded through her affinity with the stone.
 She brings profound knowledge and inspiration down to Earth.